pnavais/devo-challenge/README.md

 The implementation of the index is as follows :
   - A map will contain as keys the terms to index
-  - The value of each key in the map consists of a set (avoiding duplicates) of the document tf statistic for the term.
+  - The value of each key in the map consists of a secondary map (avoiding duplicates) containing only the documents containing the term and its tf statistic.

 In order to compute the idf of a given term per document, it would simply suffice of :
   - Looking for the term in the map (O(1) operation)
   - Looking for the document in the secondary map (O(1) operation) and extracting its tf value from the recorded value (DocTerm).
-  - Dividing the tf value found by the number of documents in the set for this terms.
-That is, only documents containing the term will be present in the set.
+  - Dividing the tf value found by the number of documents in the set for this term.
+That is, only documents containing the term will be present in the map.

 The combined tf/idf for all the terms would consist of the average of all individual tf/idf term statistics.